-So now Mike is taking the directive of Tracy.
+Now Mike is taking the directive of Tracy.
 Does he tell Bob about it?
-This would result in conflict, so probably not, no.
+This would result in conflict, so he avoids it.

 Eventually, when Bob finds out about this, he’s going to be annoyed.
-This may even spark more conflict than would have occurred in the first place, if the whole issue had simply been nipped in the bud.
-Sometimes raising the conflict early avoids issues down the track and is far better than bending like a sapling wherever the wind blows.
+This may even create more conflict than would have occurred in the first place, if the whole issue had simply been addressed earlier.

-Nobody wants to work for a leader who loves conflict, but leaders who avoid conflict can also be damaging for productivity and morale.
+Nobody wants to work for a leader who loves conflict.
+However, managers who avoid conflict can also be damaging for productivity and morale.

-You may notice conflict avoidance in your leadership style.
-It’s important to be aware of these and to think through the impact that this is having on your team members and your colleagues around you.
+You may notice conflict avoidance in your personality.
+It’s important to be aware of this and to think about the impact that this is having on your team and your colleagues.

 If you notice that you sometimes avoid conflict, try the following:

-- Involve others in your thought process.
-“I’m having trouble making a decision on this.
-I’d love to hear your opinion on the situation.”
-Canvas the thoughts of others, rather than going it alone and feeling like you’re all by yourself.
-It’s extremely helpful to get another point of view to get yourself out of your own head.
+Get the thoughts of others, rather than going it alone and feeling like you’re all by yourself.
+It’s extremely helpful to get another point of view to solve difficult problems.